YeunkSuzy/YeunkSuzy/README.md

 <img src="https://readme-typing-svg.herokuapp.com/?lines=In-game;There%20is%20nothing%20to%20see%20here.&font=Roboto" />

 - 📙 Focusing on Sony & iOS
-- 💎 Fans of Lisa & Tay
+- 💎 Fans of Jisoo & Tay
 - 👻 Maybe lazybones
 - 🧑‍🎓 A master in University of Science and Technology of China(USTC)